fritzhuie/docs-scratch/README.md

 }
 ```

-Press the Editor's **Play** button to test the Ads Button integration.
+Press **Play** in the editor to test the Ads Button integration.

-For questions about this code, please see the [Unity Ads forum](http://forum.unity3d.com/forums/unity-ads.67) or contact Support at unityads-support@unity3d.com.
+For questions about this code, please see the [Unity Ads forum](http://forum.unity3d.com/forums/unity-ads.67), or contact Support at unityads-support@unity3d.com.

 -------------------------------------------------------------------------

 ## Managing Settings in the Ads Dashboard

-Log in to the [Unity Ads dashboard](https://dashboard.unityads.unity3d.com/Dashboard) using your UDN Account, then locate the project for your game.
+Log in to the [Unity Ads dashboard](https://dashboard.unityads.unity3d.com/Dashboard) using your **Unity Developer Network Account**, then locate the project for your game.

 ![dashboard][ads-dashb-1]

-Next, select a platform (iOS or Android).
+Next, select an applicable platform (**iOS** or **Android**).

 ![dashboard][ads-dashb-2]